Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Kenya.

 The Masai Mara is one of the best parks in Africa for seeing big cats, especially lions.
 Even leopards are quite used to vehicles and you can see their natural behavior, while cheetahs inhabit the open savannah, hunting or seeking their next meal.
 Of the other Big Five, elephant and buffalo are also plentiful, but black rhino is trickier and they only roam in the Mara Triangle area.

-Grassland savannah dominates the landscape in the Masai Mara, but pockets of acacia woodland, riparian forest around the Mara River, and rocky hills intersperse the plains.
+Grassland savannah dominates the landscape in the Masai Mara, but there are pockets of acacia woodland and riparian forest around the Mara River, and rocky hills intersperse the plains.
 The Maasai word ‘Mara’, meaning spotted, refers to these dots in the landscape.
 In the north, the Oloololo Escarpment (also called the Siria Escarpment) marks the northern boundary of the Mara.
 The stunning views from the top take in the whole ecosystem.

 Weather & Climate